stephenharris/WP-MarkDown/readme.txt

 == Changelog ==

+= 1.1.6 =

+* Removes the wpautop/unwpautop functions.
+If using oembed, use embed shortcodes.
+* Adds public wrapper functions.
+* Remove bbPress front-end tinymce editor if using MarkDown

 = 1.1.5 =

 * Fixes bug introduced in 1.1.4 where line breaks are stripped (affects code blocks).

 = 1.1.4 =

 * Fixes bug where oembed would not work.
 Thanks ot Michael & Vinicius
 * Adds a filters for MarkDown 'help' text: `wpmarkdown_help_text`
 * Support for MarkDown extra (currently not supported in pagedown previewer)

 = 1.1.3 =

 * Stable with WordPress 3.4
 * Fixed bug relating title attributes for links and images

 = 1.1.2 =

 * Fixed bug relating to comments by logged out users

 = 1.1.1 =

 * Fixed backslash bug

 = 1.1 =

 * Added option to replace TinyMCE with Markdown help bar on post editor

 = 1.0 =

 * Initial release